CMU-IDS-Fall-2022/final-project-flight-never-delay/Report.md

 + Flight Departure Time

+We then sketched another box plot to study the distributions of flight delay time values based on flight departure time (Quarter / Month / Day of Week).

+It can be observed that: (1) a long flight delay is more likely to happen in Quarter 2 & 3 than in Quarter 1 & 4; (2) it is more likely to encounter a flight delay on Monday.

 <div align=center><img width="900" height="350" src="https://github.com/CMU-IDS-Fall-2022/final-project-flight-never-delay/blob/main/image/report2.png"/></div>

+To sum up, flight time is also an important factor leading to flight delay.
+Long flight delays are more likely to happen during the summer or on Monday.

 + Flight Distance

+We then drew a binned scattered plot to identify the relationship between delay time and flight distance.
+The data points in the plot are grouped into bins with a circle in each bin to represent the amount of flights in that bin and its percentage to the total number of flights.

 <div align=center><img width="700" height="300" src="https://github.com/CMU-IDS-Fall-2022/final-project-flight-never-delay/blob/main/image/report3.png"/></div>

+It can be seen in the plot that flight distance seems not to be a key factor to delay time.

 + Flight Destination